human-conditions/yodrew.github.io-original/_pages/hygiene.md

 ~/~

 This is the general theory of hygiene 3.0.
-Our main subject, the darkroom retreat, necessitated the new version.
+Our main subject, the darkroom retreat, necessitated the upgrade.
 Now, in context, we can see our subject more precisely.

 &nbsp;